jtomli/wicsworkshops/README.md

 # wicsworkshops
-These directory will hold all of the code complete in our workshops!
+This directory will hold all of the code completed in our workshops!